peter-sattler/bowling-for-dollars/README.md

 ### Scoring Rules

 1. The ultimate goal is to knock down all ten pins on your first turn.
 2. During each frame, a player gets two attempts to knock down all ten pins.
-Turns are called “frames,” and each player plays ten frames in a game.
+Each player plays ten frames in a game.
-3. Knocking down all the pins on your first throw is called a strike.
+3. Knocking down all ten pins on your first throw is called a strike.
 4. If you miss at least one pin on the first throw and then knock down all remaining pins on your second throw, it's called a spare.
 5. Open frames are simply frames that leave at least one pin standing.
 6. Scoring is based on the number of pins knocked down.
-Except, when you get a spare, you get 10 plus the number of pins you knock down during your next throw.
-If you get a strike, you get 10 plus the number of pins you knock down with your next two throws.
+Except, when you get a spare, you get ten plus the number of pins you knock down during your next throw.
+If you get a strike, you get ten plus the number of pins you knock down on your next two throws.
 7. If a player bowls a strike in the tenth (final) frame, they get two more throws within that frame.
 If they get a spare in the final frame, the player gets to throw one more ball.
 8. Honor the foul line.
 If a player steps over the foul line or crosses it in any way, those pins will not count